QuantitativeImagingLaboratory/project-tang/README.md

-Goals: create a program that takes an image and operates a geometric transformation chosen by the user.
+Goals: Create a GUI that would perform specific global transformations of an image efficiently through rotation, translation, shearing, and scaling.